Deterministic nuclear spin squeezing and squeezing by continuous measurement using vector and tensor light shifts: Introduction

-For spin $f>1/2$ atoms, in a configuration where the atoms are polarized and the light is linearly polarized in the same direction, using a generalized Holstein-Primakoff approximation \cite{molmer1}, we show that the presence of higher-rank tensors in the atom-light interaction gives rise to a simple additional term in addition to the vector Faraday term.
-We study the influence of this new term and show the existence of two spin squeezing regimes: a quasi-QND squeezing regime by continuous homodyne measurement, and a new deterministic squeezing regime, absent in the case of spins 1/2.
+In the present work, for a QND-like configuration where the atoms are polarized and the light is linearly polarized in the same direction, the relative weight of the $XX_c$ to the $PP_c$ term in the effective Hamiltonian in the atomic ground state, which we call $\epsilon$, can be tuned by choosing the light frequency.
+We derive the equations for the system dynamics for any $\epsilon$, and show for $0<\epsilon \ll 1$ the existence of two spin squeezing regimes: a quasi-QND squeezing regime by continuous homodyne measurement, and a deterministic squeezing regime, absent in the case of spins 1/2.
 For each regime, we quantify analytically the metrological gain as a function of the atomic parameters, including decoherence.
 Used directly, the spin squeezed state for helium $3$ could be used in magnetometry and improve the accuracy of fundamental physics experiments \cite{ARIADNE2022}.
 As for alkaline earth atoms or similar atoms, the squeezed state could be transferred to an optical transition \cite{Vuletic2020_clock}, to benefit atomic clocks \cite{JunYe2024, ParisBoulderTokyo2008}.